Shannon-Goddard/Goddard_Shannon_bikesharing/citibike_analysis.md

 Des Moines is a four season city!
 Catch all of your favorite seasons throughout the year in Greater Des Moines.
 Enjoy the recreational trails through spring, summer and fall.
 Ice skate under the stars in the winter.
 Spring and summer months can bring afternoon thunderstorms.
 Stay dry in our climate-controlled skywalk system in downtown.
 Fall ushers in beautiful fall foliage with its pleasant temps.
 And snowy winters offer a picturesque wonderland.
 ![](/pics/de_moines.png)
-These articles can be found on the website [catchdemoines.com](https://www.catchdesmoines.com/things-to-do/)
+These articles can be found on the [catchdemoines](https://www.catchdesmoines.com/things-to-do/) website.

 ## Questions
 Generally speaking, when we think about all of the data we have available to us from Citi Bike, we can come up with several questions that we would want a Tableau visualization to help answer.
 We need to think critically about which questions are the most important for our analysis.